KTH/kurs-pm-api/README.md

 ### How to configure the applications

-1. Create .env file and add keys there to show which applications can read or/and write to api, make apiKey unique and complex:
+1. Create .env file and add keys there to show which applications can read or/and write to api, make apiKey unique and complex.
+This api read data from the same database as kurs-pm-data-api, f.e., in stage it is kurs-pm-data-api-stage-mongodb-kthse:

 ```
 KURSPM_API_KEYS_0=?name=kurs-pm-admin-web&apiKey=[generate smth, f.e., 1234]&scope=write&scope=read